-WBBSE Solutions For Class 9 History Chapter 6 The Second World War And Its Aftermath Short Answer Questions
+WBBSE Class 9 History Chapter 6 The Second World War And Its Aftermath Short Answer Questions

 Question 1.
 Name the Allied and Axis powers in the Second World War.

-In the Second World War, the Allied powers were England, France, USSR, USA and China.
+In the Second World War, the Allied powers were England, France, the USSR, the USA and China.
 The Axis powers were Italy, Germany and Japan.

 Question 2.
 Through which military campaign did Mussolini try to fulfil his imperial ambition?